austinkelleher/nrd/README.md

 - version {String} - The version to download from npm
 - dir {String} - Directory to download the file to (default to current directory)
 - untar {Boolean} - Whether the registry file should be untarred or not (defaults to `true`)
+- registry {String} - Change the remote npm registry to use (defaults to https://registry.npm.org).

 ### CLI